rjqocampo/rock-paper-scissors/README.md

 # Usage
 ### Game Rules

 The rules of the Rock, Paper, Scissors game are the same as always.
-The only difference is the words used are in Tagalog, one of the major language used in the Philippines.
+The only difference is the words are in Tagalog, one of the major language used in the Philippines.

 * Bato beats Gunting
 * Gunting beats Papel